 For example, if a customer slips on a spill in a store aisle just a few seconds after the spill first occurred, the store owner could not reasonably be expected to learn of that hazardous condition in time to prevent that customer from getting hurt, so they would not bear liability for that customer’s injuries.
 Conversely, if the store owner had known about the spill, or if the spill had been present for several hours, that owner might be liable for any injuries that hazard causes.
-With this in mind, a premises liability attorney in Montgomery County could explain whether circumstances leading to a particular injury might justify litigation.
+With this in mind, a property liability attorney in Montgomery County could explain whether circumstances leading to a particular injury might justify litigation.

-Recoverable Damages Through a Premises Liability Claim
+Recoverable Damages Through a Premises Accident Claim

 For instance, someone who suffered traumatic brain damage after being hit by a falling light fixture might have to pay for inpatient emergency treatment as well as outpatient rehabilitative care, miss out on work income while recovering from their injury, and experience significant physical pain.
 If their injury has permanent effects, damages they could expect to suffer in the future might include loss of capacity to earn income, loss of consortium, and loss of enjoyment of life.

-Time Limits on Filing Suit
+Time Limits on Filing for Compensation

 Speak to a Montgomery County Premises Liability Attorney Today